DineshPandey2014/SecureManetRoutingProtocol/README.md

 CONTENTS
-1. HOW TO START THE App
+I.	HOW TO START THE App
-2. HOW TO USE THE APP
+II.
+HOW TO USE THE APP
-3. Software Requirements
+III.
+Software Requirements
-4. Browser Supported
+IV.
+Browser Supported
-5. App deployment.
+V. App deployment.

 I. HOW TO START THE App.
 Windows/Macintosh/Linux/AWS